tiberna/k8s-voting-example/tutorials/step4-instructions.md

       app: vote
 ```

-On this you're stating that you want 1 replica of the pod and must have the label 'result' assinged to it.
+On this you're stating that you want 1 replica of the pod and must have the label 'vote' assinged to it.

 After that, you need to specify your pod definition.
 This pod use the public available 'dockersamples/examplevotingapp_vote:before' docker image and expose port 80: